XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-format-old-monolith.md

 * For the provided signatures, the total `weight` associated with those signers must be equal or greater than the `quorum` for the SignerList.
 * The [transaction cost](concept-transaction-cost.html) (specified in the `Fee` field) must be at least (N+1) times the normal transaction cost, where N is the number of signatures provided.
 * All fields of the transaction must be defined before collecting signatures.
 You cannot [auto-fill](#auto-fillable-fields) any fields.
 * If presented in binary form, the `Signers` array must be sorted based on the numeric value of the signer addresses, with the lowest value first.
-(If submitted as JSON, the [`submit_multisigned` command](reference-rippled.html#submit-multisigned) handles this automatically.)
+(If submitted as JSON, the [submit_multisigned method][] handles this automatically.)

 For more information, see [How to Multi-Sign](tutorial-multisign.html).